sebastiantoh/tp/docs/UserGuide.md

 **Example**:

-Let's say that you have just received an email from Bernice Yu who wishes to reschedule her lunch meeting with you to 15 December 2020, 12pm.
+Let's say that you have just received an email from Charlotte Oliveiro who wishes to bring forward the product demo to 15 December 2020, 12pm.
 Here's how you can make this change in StonksBook:

 1. Type `meeting list` in the **Command Box** and press <kbd>Enter</kbd>.